 Under occupiers are prioritised on the Housing Register and the Council can offer assistance to enable under occupiers to move to maximise the use of our stock.
 Registered Providers in the Borough offer a variety of packages to encourage downsizing, including through mutual exchanges.
+However, the need to encourage downsizing must be balanced against the high need specifically for two bedroom properties.

-As at May 2022 Runnymede Borough Council had approximately 496 tenants who according to their household survey returns were under occupying their home.
-At the same time only 32 households were registered to downsize via the Housing Register.
-Half of the under occupiers have reached stage pension age so are not impacted by the Social Sector Size Criteria (SSSC) and only 12% of households subjected to the SSSC are opting to downsize with the remaining 87% choosing to absorb additional costs not met by housing benefit.
-The difference between the rent on a one bed and a three bed home is not high enough in most cases to incentivise a move.
+As at May 2022 Runnymede Borough Council currently had approximately 496 tenants who according to their household survey returns are under occupying their home.
+At the same time only 32 households were registered to downsize via our Housing Register.
+Half of the under occupiers have reached stage pension age so are not impacted by the Social Sector Size Criteria and only 12% of households subjected to the SSSC are opting to downsize with the remaining 87% choosing to absorb additional costs not met by housing benefit.
+The difference between a one bed and a three bed home is not high enough in most cases to incentivise a move.